AndradeF87/aura-villas-bali/docs/gap-analysis-report.md

 4. Begin investor conversations for scaling capital
 5. Develop international expansion strategy for Q3-Q4

-With proper execution of these recommendations, AURA Villas Bali is positioned to capture a significant share of the luxury villa market while establishing itself as the technology leader in property management services.
+With proper execution of these recommendations, AURA Villas Bali is positioned to capture a significant share of the boutique villa market while establishing itself as the technology leader in property management services.

 ---